Man executed for the 1996 killing of a University of Oklahoma dance student

 “I know from spending a lot of time on that case, there is not one piece of evidence that pointed to anyone other than Anthony Sanchez,” Kuykendall said recently.
 “I don’t care if a hundred people or a thousand people confess to killing Juli Busken.”

-Oklahoma resumed carrying out the death penalty in 2021, ending a six-year moratorium brought on by concerns about its execution methods.
+Sanchez is the third inmate put to death in Oklahoma this year and the 10th since the state resumed carrying out the death penalty in 2021, ending a six-year moratorium brought on by concerns about its execution methods.
 The state had one of the nation’s busiest death chambers until problems arose in 2014 and 2015.
 Richard Glossip was hours away from being executed in September 2015 when prison officials realized they received the wrong lethal drug.
 It was later learned the same wrong drug had been used to execute an inmate in January 2015.

+Oklahoma’s next scheduled execution is Nov.
+30, when Phillip Hancock is set to receive a lethal injection for killing two men in Oklahoma City in 2001.

 For more AP coverage of death penalty cases: https://apnews.com/hub/executions